On this page

 Attitudes to multiculturalism

 The Victorian Population Health Survey asks respondents if multiculturalism makes life in their area better.
-In 2020, 77% of Boroondara adults responded 'yes, definitely', which was higher than the rate for metropolitan Melbourne and for Boroondara in 2017 (Figure 10).
+In 2023, 72% of Boroondara adults responded 'yes, definitely', higher than the rate for metropolitan Melbourne (Figure 10).

-Line chart showing that the number of Boroondara residents who agree that multiculturalism makes life in their area better has increased from 70% in 2017 to 77% in 2020.
-In metropolitan Melbourne it has increased from 56% to 66%.
+Column chart showing that the number of Boroondara residents who agree that multiculturalism makes life in their area better was 72% in 2023.
+In metropolitan Melbourne it was 69%.

 Figure 10: The majority of Boroondara residents agree that multiculturalism definitely makes life in their area better.
-Data source: Victorian Population Health Survey, published by Victorian Agency for Health Information 2022
+Data source: 2023 Victorian Population Health Survey, unpublished data

 Was this page helpful?